 Whether as the only bag you need for your trip or an accessory to your suitcase, the Aer Travel Pack 2 is a nice pick for style and ease.

 With a 33L capacity, this pack is average in size.
 It will not carry a week’s worth of clothes, but it keeps everything sleek and organized.
-As a premium choice, you don’t want to compromise on quality.
-Fortunately, Aer is on top of things.
+Since it is a premium choice, you wouldn’t want to see any compromises on the quality.
+Fortunately, Aer makes sure to provide you with top quality.

-The shoulder straps are thicker than the previous Aer Travel Pack and more ergonomic.
+The shoulder straps are thicker and more ergonomic than on the previous Aer Travel Pack.
 You can adjust them fully to fit your torso.
 We also like that this pack has four compression straps on the outside.
-They make your bag look sleeker, and it is not full, stuff will not be thrown from side to side when walking.
+They make your bag look sleek, and if it is not full, stuff will not be thrown from side to side when walking.

 We start off with a feature only seen in this pack.
 You have an individual shoe compartment.
 Instead of looking for packing cubes to separate shoes from your clothes in the main compartment, now you can stash a pair in the solo shoe pocket.

 The main compartment is a clamshell that will probably need packing cubes.
 On the other side, you have one zippered pocket and a mesh panel.
-These pockets bring better organization in your packing because you can optimize the available space.
+These pockets allow you to organize your things neatly because you can optimize the available space.

 Aer Travel Pack 2 also has a tech and a laptop pocket.
 You will be able to store lots of stuff including magazines, documents, pens, and up to 15.6-inch laptops.
 It also has the top pocket that is probably enough for a charger and a hard drive.

-The shoe compartment is a clever design, but it impacts on space.
-This means when it has shoes in it, you cannot fit lots of stuff in the main compartment.
+The shoe compartment boasts a clever design, but it impacts the space.
+This means that when it has shoes inside, you cannot fit lots of stuff in the main compartment.
 This may mean that you have to look for a way to store dirty shoes or to compromise on the space you need for your other stuff.

 Aer Travel Pack 2 is the perfect pick for business and urban, one-bag travel.
 It has plenty of pockets, thoughtful organization, a streamlined profile, and a good size to breeze through airline checkups.

 The two main compartments will open like a suitcase.
 One of them has four rows of MOLLE webbing.
-You can fit the bulk of your clothes like sweaters and jeans in one compartment and customize with MOLLE-compatible accessories.
-The MOLLE webbing goes well with GORUCK field pockets which are designed for the same.
+You can fit the bulk of your clothes like sweaters and jeans in one compartment.
+Moreover, you can customize the compartments with MOLLE-compatible accessories.
+The MOLLE webbing goes well with GORUCK field pockets.

 You have a ton of pockets with little organization sleeves still in one of the main compartments.
 On the other side, you have two mesh pockets important for items separation.